SavelaSolutions/HttpParrot/README.md

 }
 ```

-The request body, query parameters and user identity (provided by a `IRecordAndReplayIdentityProvider` implementation
+The request body, query parameters and user identity (provided by an optional `IRecordAndReplayIdentityProvider` implementation
 passed to the constructor) are used to identify a specific request.
-The identity provider is only needed when a user identity is relevant for the calls,
+The identity provider is only needed when a user identity is relevant
-and not already part of the request body or query parameters.
+for the calls, and not already part of the request body or query parameters.

 Note that sometimes requests might contain a unique correlation id or similar (in the body, not as a header).
-In these cases the requests will not be
+In these cases the requests
-determined identical, so steps has to be taken in the test setup to fix the correlation id to a specific value.
+will not be determined identical, so steps has to be taken in the test setup to pin the correlation id to a specific value.